CV versus Resume: The Main Differences Between a Resume and CV (2023)

 What is a Resume?

-Resumes tend to be one page in length, but they can extend beyond when the applicant has a longer list of past jobs based on years worked.
+• Resumes tend to be one page long, but they can extend beyond when the applicant has a longer list of past jobs based on years worked.

-Resumes doesn’t have to cover your whole career; it is a highly customizable document based on the position you are applying for.
+• Resumes don’t have to cover your whole career; they are highly customizable documents based on the position you are applying for.

-Resumes are typically laid out in one of three formats: chronological, functional, or a combination of both.
+• Resumes are typically laid out in one of three formats: chronological, functional, or a combination.

 What is a CV (Curriculum Vitae)?